 If operational management is the “what,” strategic management is the “why” and “how.”
 To start, strategic management helps you define why you’re prioritizing different business initiatives and what you’re aiming to achieve in the long term.
 Then, during the implementation and planning phase, strategic management also defines how you’ll achieve your goals.

-The first step to the strategic management process is to evaluate where you’re going, and why.
-Ideally, you already have some goal material in place, including:
+The first step in the strategic management process is to evaluate where you’re going, and why.
+Ideally, you already have some goal materials in place, including:

 Your vision statement

 Your long-term goals and/or BHAGs